nsarno/nsarno.github.io/_posts/2015-01-11-open-source-rails-app-with-sensitive-data.md

 Database password, third party services license key, password salt, etc. The sources of your rails app is full of sensitive data you don't want to disclose to anyone, let alone the entire internet.

-In my case, I don't want to disclose my NewRelic license key for example.
+As an example, I'll show how not to disclose my NewRelic license key.

 ## How to do it right